CSC207-UofT/course-project-csc207_stackoverflowers/Phase2/Design_Document.md

 ## Code Smells We Fixed From Phase 1
 - For phase 2, we split up GameManager by creating class StartLevel.
 And GameMaker was also split to GameGenerators.
 Therefore, both classes are not as bloated as they used to be in phase 1.
-- We were worried about class HRSystem violating the Single Responsibility Principle, however, after we split HRSystem to PMSystem, this problem is solved.
+- We also split HRSystem to PMSystem.
+Before we were worried that class HRSystem is violating the Single Responsibility Principle, however, after the split, this problem was solved.
 - We removed any unused methods.
 - In phase 1, SPhase was reliant on GamePrompts which was an entity, but now it only depends on the Controller GameManager.
+This adheres to the CLEAN Architecture.

 ## Code Organization